IBM/istio101/workshop/exercise-7/README.md

 ## Verifying the Authenticated Connection

 If mTLS is working correctly, the Guestbook app should continue to operate as expected, without any user visible impact.
 Istio will automatically add (and manage) the required certificates and private keys.
-To confirm their presence in the Envoy containers, do the following:

-1. Get the name of a guestbook pod.
-Make sure the pod is “Running”.

-    ```shell
-    kubectl get pods -l app=guestbook
-    ```
-    Output:
-    ```shell
-    NAME                            READY     STATUS    RESTARTS   AGE
-    guestbook-v2-784546fbb9-299jz   2/2       Running   0          13h
-    guestbook-v2-784546fbb9-hsbnq   2/2       Running   0          13h
-    guestbook-v2-784546fbb9-lcxdz   2/2       Running   0          13h
-    ```

-2. SSH into the Envoy container.
-Make sure to change the pod name into the corresponding one on your system.
-This command will execute into istio-proxy container (sidecar) of the pod.

-    ```shell
-    kubectl exec -it guestbook-v2-xxxxxxxx -c istio-proxy /bin/bash
-    ```

-3. Verify that the certificate and keys are present.

-    ```shell
-    ls /etc/certs/
-    ```

-    You should see the following (plus some others):

-    ```shell
-    cert-chain.pem   key.pem   root-cert.pem
-    ```

-    Note that `cert-chain.pem` is Envoy’s public certificate (i.e., presented to the peer), and `key.pem` is the corresponding private key.
-The `root-cert.pem` file is Citadel's root certificate, used to verify peer certificates.

-4. Exit the container.

-    ``shell
-    exit
-    ```

 ## Quiz